Andrewlubanyana/Andrewlubanyana/README.md

 - 👋 Hi, I’m @Andrewlubanyana
 - 👀 I’m interested in Web development, web application and Data science
 - 🌱 I’m currently learning Python, HTML and CSS
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development and data analysis

 <!---